johntalton/tca9548a/README.md

 ### Additional API
-This package also provids an abstraction layer around Channel Managment and the devices in ordre to expose a `I2CTcaBus` implementation.
-This serves as a compliant `I2CBus` allowing for other Chip / Sensor implementations to abstract Bus Managment and Sensor specific code.
+This package also provides an abstraction layer around Channel Management and the devices in order to expose a `I2CTcaBus` implementation.
+This serves as a compliant `I2CBus` allowing for other Chip / Sensor implementations to abstract Bus Management and Sensor specific code.

 ```js
 // ...